lanl/IBEX_RibbonSeparation/README.md

 - lat: is the ecliptic latitude (between -90 and 90)
 - ena_rate: estimated ENA rate generated by Theseus method
 - sd_ena_rate: standard error for the ENA rate
-- ESA: energy step (2-5) for map
+- ESA: energy step (2-6) for map
-- Time_Group: year of map
+- Time_Group: year of map.
+'A' denotes that maps correspond to the first 6 months of each year.

 ## Output Data Details